CCI-Bonn/HD-MS-Lesions/readme.md

 Should you want to change the location where weights are to be stored edit the file located in `/<YOUR_PATH>/ms-lesions/ms_lesions/paths.py`.

 ## Prerequisites
-HD-MS-Lesions was trained with four/three MRI modalities: T1, (constrast-enhanced T1), T2 and FLAIR.
-At least T1, T2 and FLAIR have to exist in order to run HD-MS-Lesions.
+HD-MS-Lesions was trained with three/four MRI modalities: T1, (optional) constrast-enhanced T1, T2 and FLAIR.

 All input files must be provided as nifti (.nii.gz) files containing 2D or 3D MRI image data.
-Sequences with multiple temporal volumes (i.e. 4D sequences) are not supported (however can be splitted upfront into the individual temporal volumes using fslsplit1).
+Sequences with multiple temporal volumes (i.e. 4D sequences) are not supported (however can be split upfront into the individual temporal volumes using fslsplit1).
 - T1 inputs must be a T1-weighted sequence before contrast-agent administration (T1-w) acquired as 2D with axial orientation (e.g. TSE) or as 3D (e.g. MPRAGE)
 - cT1 inputs must be a T1-weighted sequence after contrast-agent administration (cT1-w) acquired as 2D with axial orientation (e.g. TSE) or as 3D (e.g. MPRAGE)
 - T2 inputs must be a T2-weighted sequence (T2-w) acquired as 2D